qq1012510777/cuDFNsys/README.md

 _QuickStartGuide_: a quickstart guide CUDA example to show how to do simulations with _cuDFNsys_ functions.

-_CodingGuideline_: my coding guidline, e.g. how to name a member variable in a class

 _Modules_: cmake script to find packages that _cuDFNsys_ relies on in a Ubuntu system

 _include_: header files containing declarations of functions/classes

 _src_: source files containing definitions of functions/classes

-_PercolationTest_, _TestFunctionsOnlyForDevlopment_, _TestResolutionEffect_ and other directories are all about examples (user's interfaces), with different purposes, meanwhile showing that how to call _cuDFNsys_ functions, with cmake and other tools.
+Other directories are all about my personal examples (user's interfaces), with different purposes, meanwhile showing that how to call _cuDFNsys_ functions, with cmake and other tools.